Thursday, February 27, 2014

 Things I Miss About California

-Mexican food--that's probably the #1 thing I miss most and it's also the most perplexing, aggravating, easily fixable item on my list.
+Mexican food--that's probably the #1 thing I miss most, and it's also the most perplexing, aggravating, easily fixable item on my list.
 Here in Chicagoland, we have tons of Mexicans.
-My question is this--why aren't you opening up restaurants?
-Yes, there are many Mexican restaurants here but I have yet to find one with that authentic California flair.
-That's just my opinion though.
+My question is this — why aren't you opening restaurants?
+Yes, there are many Mexican restaurants here, but I have yet to find one with that authentic California flair.
+That's just my opinion, though.

 The ocean--Lake Michigan is not the ocean.
 Enough said.